 A big update is rolling out to Nest Hubs and third-party Google Assistant smart displays with lots of cool new features, many of which have been promised or teased/leaked for several months.
-You can now (well, if the features have rolled out to your unit) use your display as a sunrise alarm, put the Google weather frog as a background, leave sticky notes for your family to read, and more.
+The changes first started showing up several weeks ago, but are now rolling out to a wider audience.
+You can now (well, if the features have reached your unit) use your display as a sunrise alarm, put the Google weather frog as a background, leave sticky notes for your family to read, and more.

 Earlier this week, we learned that Google is preparing a new smart home device for a possible release this year.
 FCC documents showed it has a display screen, uses a 14V power supply, and comes equipped with the same Soli motion-sensing technology used by the Pixel 4 and Nest Thermostat.
 Now a new report claims that the sensor could be used to power a surprising new inclusion: sleep tracking.